Bridging the Divide: End-to-End Sequence-Graph Learning: Introduction

-When dealing with datasets that have both sequential and relational components, existing approaches are less suitable for fully capturing this interplay.
-On one hand, sequence models such as recurrent networks~\citep{sherstinsky_fundamentals_2020,hochreiter_long_1997} and Transformers~\citep{vaswani_attention_2017,lim_temporal_2021} excel at extracting temporal patterns within a sequence but ignore how sequences are connected.
-On the other hand, graph neural networks (GNNs)~\citep{zhou_graph_2021, huang_foundations_2024} and temporal graph models~\citep{rossi_temporal_2020,kazemi_representation_2020} focus on relational structure and evolving interactions, but typically compress each sequence into a single feature vector, discarding fine-grained temporal information.
-Spatial-temporal methods~\citep{wang_deep_2019,li_diffusion_2018} attempt to combine both, but often rely on the unrealistic assumption of synchronized time steps.
-As a result, current methods either capture sequential detail without relational context or relational structure without event-level granularity.
+\citet{fathonyintegrating} proposed an alternative method to integrate sequential and relational modeling via their \textit{Personal and Relational Event Sequences} (PRES) formulation.
+This approach augments the personalized event sequence formulation with relational events that connect multiple entities while maintaining each entity's individual event sequence.
+They model the sequential component using a sequence model and integrate the resulting sequence embeddings with graph-based relational modeling.
+However, their approach relies on a two-stage training process.
+In the first stage, an unsupervised sequence model (Transformers) is trained with a masked token prediction objective on the entity-based sequential data.
+In the second stage, sequence embeddings are generated for each entity and treated as additional node-level features within the graph-based modeling of the relational data.

-To bridge this gap, we propose a new perspective:\ treating each sequence not as a static node embedding but as a dynamic set of event-level representations that can communicate across the graph.
-Our approach introduces two complementary components.
+When modeling datasets that possess both sequential and relational components, existing approaches are often poorly suited to fully capture their interplay.
+On one hand, sequence models such as Transformers~\citep{vaswani_attention_2017,lim_temporal_2021} excel at extracting temporal patterns within a sequence but ignore how these sequences are interconnected.
+On the other hand, Graph Neural Networks (GNNs), including temporal graph models~\citep{ZHOU202057, huang_foundations_2024,tgn_icml_grl2020}, focus on relational structures and evolving interactions but often ignore non-interactional, node-level sequential events, thus providing an incomplete view of the data.
+While \citet{fathonyintegrating} aims to integrate both sequential and relational modeling, their approach relies on a two-stage training process that may fail to fully capture the interplay between the sequential and relational components of the data.
+This leaves a substantial gap in the effective integration of sequential and relational modeling.